How to open a bank account in Ireland

 It’s not normally possible to open a bank account in Ireland without a valid proof of address.
 That’s because of local and global legislation to prevent money laundering, and part of the way banks keep customers and their money safe.

-The key situation in which exceptions may be made is if someone is applying for a bank account as a refugee or asylum seeker.
+The key exception is if someone is applying for a bank account as a refugee or asylum seeker.
+Banks such as the Bank of Ireland³ have dedicated services to help individuals in this situation.
 In this case, banks may accept other documents, but this will take a longer time to arrange.

 How to open a bank account in Ireland: step by step

-If you’re a long term resident of Ireland or hold a passport from the EU or EEA you may be able to open your Irish bank account digitally.
+If you’re a long term resident of Ireland with certified identity and address paperwork, or if you hold a passport from the EU or EEA, you may be able to open your Irish bank account digitally.

 However, to open a bank account in Ireland as a foreigner you’ll often need to call into a branch to complete your application and show your paperwork.